froala/KMSFroalaEditorBundle/README.md

 <link href="../css/froala_style.min.css" rel="stylesheet" type="text/css" />
 ```

-Also, you should make sure that you put the edited content inside an element that has the class froala-view:
+Also, you should make sure that you put the edited content inside an element that has the class fr-view:

 ``` twig
 <div class="fr-view">